milesroxas/Flint/docs/guides/how-it-all-works.md

 ## High‑level overview

 - The extension runs inside Webflow Designer and exposes a compact UI to lint the selected element or the entire page.
-- A shared rule registry is initialized once per session and seeded by a preset (`lumos` or `client-first`) plus persisted configuration.
+- A shared rule registry is initialized once per session and seeded by the active preset (discovered dynamically) plus persisted configuration.
 - Linting gathers styles via the Webflow Designer API, classifies DOM contexts, computes element roles from class names, runs rules, and renders structured results.

 ```mermaid